Jacopopiazza/CodeKataBattle/README.md

 # CodeKataBattle
 A.Y.
 2023-2024 Software Engineering 2 Project

+**Note: Please be aware that the application is still in the prototype stage, and some features may be missing while bugs may be present.**

 ## Project Overview
 CKB is a platform where educators create code kata battles for students to participate in.
 These battles are programming exercises designed to enhance coding skills through practice and collaboration.
 Below are some key features of the platform: